New Ross Piano Festival

 September 26th - 29th, 2013

 Lilya Zilberstein came to international attention in 1987 when she won the Busoni Competition in Bozen.
-From 1988 onwards although born in Moscow she was able to perform in the west, regularly visiting Italy, USA, Austria, and France.
-Over and above these appearances she has performed in practically all European countries as well as in Mexico, Japan, Korea and Brazil.
-For many years Lilya Zilberstein has been performing duos with Martha Argerich and Maxim Vengerov.
-She now lives in Germany.
+She has performed in practically all European countries as well as in Mexico, Japan, Korea and Brazil.
+She also regularly plays duos with Martha Argerich and Maxim Vengerov.

-28 year old Denis Kozhukhin was launched onto the international scene after winning First Prize in the 2010 Queen Elisabeth Competition in Brussels.
-Previous awards include 1st Prize at the Vendome Prize in Lisbon in 2009, and 3rd Prize at the Leeds International Piano Competition in 2006.
-In the 12/13 season Kozhukhin will perform with the Vienna Symphony, Baltimore Symphony, Seattle Symphony, Royal Liverpool Philharmonic, BBC Scottish Symphony and the Bournemouth Symphony.
-He returns to Japan to perform the complete cycle of Prokofiev sonatas and will also play the Prokofiev War Sonatas in London at the Queen Elizabeth Hall.
+28 year old Denis Kozhukhin was launched onto the international scene by winning First Prize in the 2010 Queen Elisabeth Competition in Brussels, after winning the 1st Prize at the Vendome Prize in Lisbon in 2009, and 3rd Prize at the Leeds International Piano Competition in 2006, and now performs in the prestigious concert halls of Europe and America.

-In 2012 Nikolay Khozyainov, aged 19, took the title and won the Dublin International Piano Competition, and in the process now gets an opportunity to debut recitals at the Wigmore Hall in London, Carnegie Hall in New York and Dublin's own National Concert Hall.
+In 2012 Nikolay Khozyainov, aged 19, won the Dublin International Piano Competition, and in the process now gets an opportunity to debut recitals at the Wigmore Hall in London, Carnegie Hall in New York and Dublin's own National Concert Hall.
 He is from Blagoveschensk in the far eastern region of Russia.
-He began playing piano of his own accord when he was just 5 years old.
-He has performed recitals and played with orchestras around the world including in Malaysia, South Africa and the US and he has already won numerous prizes in his young career.
+He wowed the audience at his mid-day recital.

-Finally, in honour of the special year in New Ross, which is celebrating the anniversary of President JF Kennedy's visit to the town of his ancestors 50 years ago, we are looking forward to an all-American solo programme played by an American pianist Alexander Bernstein.
+Finally, in honour of the special year in New Ross, which is celebrating the anniversary of President JF Kennedy's visit to the town of his ancestors 50 years ago, we thoroughly enjoyed an all-American solo programme played by the young American pianist Alexander Bernstein.

-There will be the usual programmes with students of all ages, and pianos put in public spaces for the use of passers-by - all of which adds to the friendly, informal side of what is a festival of the highest quality performances.
+There will be the usual outreach sessions with students of all ages, and pianos put in public spaces for the use of passers-by - all of which adds to the friendly, informal side of what is a festival of the highest quality.

-Details of the artists and programmes will be posted shortly.
-In the meantime you can look up something about the artists at the website addresses below.
+Full details of the artists and programmes are in the downloadable brochure.
+You can also look up something more about the artists at their website addresses below.